segmentio/segment-docs/src/unified-profiles/segment-for-flex.md

 > warning "Unable to change data source selection after this step"
 > After you've selected your data source and proceeded to the next step, you can't return to this page and make a different selection.
 You can add additional data sources after setting up your Segment for Flex workspace.
 For more information about sources in a Segment for Flex workspace, see the [Sources](#sources) documentation.

-1. From your Flex account, select **Unify**.
-2. On the Flex Unify overview screen, click **Create Unify space in Segment**.
-3. In Segment for Flex, select a data source to get started and click **Next**.
+1. In Segment for Flex, select a data source to get started and click **Next**.
-4. Review the popup that explains how the data source connects to Segment, and click **Continue**.
+2. Review the popup that explains how the data source connects to Segment, and click **Continue**.

 ## Step 2: Add connections